 Hair filler treatment is one of the modern techniques to combat…

-Shaved-effect trichopigmentation is a special version of trichopigmentation that is used when the patient wishes to maintain a hair length of a few millimeters.
+Shaved-effect trichopigmentation is a special effect of this treatment which is used when the patient wants to maintain a few millimiters hair length.

 What is trichopigmentation

-The term “trichopigmentation” refers to that aesthetic specialty of micropigmentation that aims to recreate the optical effect of hair through the introduction of pigments into the superficial dermis.
+The term “trichopigmentation” refers to an aesthetic specialty of micropigmentation that aims to recreate the optical effect of hair through the introduction of pigments into the superficial dermis.

 The tricopigmentation protocol has some factors in common with classic tattooing, but some substantial differences.

 While it is indeed true that a needle and pigments are used, there are some significant differences:

 - Dermograph: In trichopigmentation, the machinery is an evolution of that for tattoos, designed to make dots on the surface rather than lines or shades in depth